eddieajau/eddieajau.github.io/_posts/2013-09-17-using-article-content-versions-in-joomla-3.md

 ---
 layout:      post
 title:       "Using article content versions in Joomla 3.2"
+description: "A slideshow showing the new article content versions feature in Joomla 3.2."
 date:        2013-09-17 11:17:28
 category:    joomla
 ---

 Joomla 3.2 introduces the ability to save a history of the changes made when editing an article.
 The following guide walks you through this new feature.